mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/module5.rst

    the traditional templates provided with **BIG-IQ 6.0** but you'll be able to create new kind of templates to consume **AS3**.

+.. note:: Moving forward, BIG-IQ will invest on AS3 Templates more than on existing BIG-IQ templates.

 -  Utilizing BIG-IQ's **Roll Based Access Control (RBAC)** to divide workloads based on user functions.